stat660-f18/course-questions-wiki/week-13/README.md

 * Answer(yli110-stat660): First to read data in, second it removes any special signs like dollar sign, comma, percent et al.
 [Course Textbook Chapter 17, Problem 8]
 - Question (llopez37-stat660) What syntax would we use to sort the data?
+- Answer (jduan10-stat660): We can use PROC SORT to sort the data.
 - Question (whu8-stat660):What's the use of COMMAw.d informat?
 - Answer (whu8-stat660):The COMMAw.d informat strips out special characters, such as commas,dollar signs, and percent signs, from numeric data and stores only numeric values in a SAS data set.
 - Question (mphan12-stat660): What does the COMMAw.d function do?